-- 1. Generally, variances may be issued for new or modern construction, substantial improvement of any structure, and other proposed new development on a lot of one-half acre or less in size adjacent to and surrounded by lots with existing structures constructed below the BFE, providing that the procedures of Sections 17.32.040 and 17.32.050 of this Chapter have been fully considered.
+- 1. Generally, variances may be issued for new or modern construction, substantial improvement of any structure, and other proposed new development on a lot of one-half acre or less in size adjacent to and surrounded by lots with existing structures constructed below the BFE, providing that the procedures of Sections 130.32.040 (Administration) and 130.32.050 (Provision for Flood Hazard Reduction) of this Chapter have been fully considered.
 As the lot size increases beyond one-half acre, the technical justification required for issuing the variance increases. - 2.
-Variances may be issued for the repair or rehabilitation of "historic structures", as defined in Article 8 ("Structure: Historic"), upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as an historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure. - 3.
-Variances shall not be issued within any mapped regulatory floodway if any increase in flood levels during the base flood discharge would result.

-- 4. Variances shall only be issued upon a determination that the variance is the "minimum necessary", considering the flood hazard, to afford relief.
+Variances may be issued for the repair or rehabilitation of "historic structures", as defined in Article 8 (Glossary, see "Structure: Historic"), upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as an historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure. - 3.
+Variances shall not be issued within any mapped regulatory floodway if any increase in flood levels during the base flood discharge would result. - 4.
+Variances shall only be issued upon a determination that the variance is the "minimum necessary", considering the flood hazard, to afford relief.
 "Minimum necessary" means to afford relief with a minimum of deviation from the requirements of this Chapter.
 For example, in the case of variances to an elevation requirement, this means the approving authority need not grant permission for the applicant to build at grade, or even to whatever elevation the applicant proposes, but only to that elevation which the approving authority believes will both provide relief and preserve the integrity of the Ordinance. - 5.
-In addition to the findings under Section 17.52.070, variances shall only be issued upon a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; and will not create a nuisance, cause fraud and victimization of the public, or conflict with existing laws or ordinances. - 6.
-Upon consideration of the factors of Subsection 17.32.060.C(1) and the purposes of this Chapter, the Board may attach such conditions to the granting of variances as it deems necessary to further the purpose of this Chapter. - 7.
+In addition to the findings under Section 130.52.070 (Variances), variances shall only be issued upon a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; and will not create a nuisance, cause fraud and victimization of the public, or conflict with existing laws or ordinances. - 6.
+Upon consideration of the factors of Subsection 130.32.060.C.1 (Variance Procedures, Provisions) and the purposes of this Chapter, the Board may attach such conditions to the granting of variances as it deems necessary to further the purpose of this Chapter. - 7.
 Any applicant to whom a variance is granted shall be given written notice over the signature of the Director that: - a.
-The issuance of a variance to construct a structure below the BFE will result in increased premium rates for flood insurance; and - b.
+The issuance of a variance to construct a structure below the BFE will result in increased premium rates for flood insurance; and

+- b.
 Such construction below the BFE increases risks to life and property.
 A copy of the notice may be recorded by the Floodplain Administrator in the office of the County Recorder-Clerk and in a manner so that it appears in the chain of title of the affected lot of land. - 8.
 The Floodplain Administrator will maintain a record of all variance actions, including justification for their issuance, and report such variances issued in its biennial report submitted to FEMA.

-CHAPTER 17.33 - LANDSCAPING STANDARDS
+CHAPTER 130.33 - LANDSCAPING STANDARDS

-17.33.010 Content 17.33.020 Applicability 17.33.030 Exemption
+130.33.010 Content

+130.33.020 Applicability

+130.33.030 Exemption

-This Chapter identifies the use types which require the submittal of landscape plans, subject to the standards in the Design Manual, prior to the issuance of a building permit.
-Additionally, the Chapter contains landscaping standards to comply with the Water Conservation in Landscaping Act: Model Water Efficient Landscape Ordinance (Gov. Code 65591 - 65599).
+This Chapter identifies the use types which require the submittal of landscape plans, subject to the standards in the Design and Improvement Standards Manual (DISM)/Land Development Manual (LDM), or successor document, prior to the issuance of a building permit.
+Additionally, the Chapter contains landscaping standards to comply with the Water Conservation in Landscaping Act: Model Water Efficient Landscape Ordinance (California Government Code 65591 - 65599).